Our Municipal Elections take place on October 24, 2022.

 If you find voting using a paper ballot difficult, you can bring a friend or a relative to assist you with marking the ballot.
 When you arrive at the poll, be sure to tell the greeter you have someone assisting you.
 Your friend/relative will need to take an oath affirming they will mark the ballot according to your instructions, and they can then proceed with you through the polling station and behind the voter's screen where the ballot is marked.

-For anyone requesting interpreters or curbside voting or requiring other accessible options, please email email@example.com or call 519-661-4535 as early as possible in order for us to have time to make arrangements.
+For anyone requesting curbside voting or requiring other accessible options, please use the online form below, email email@example.com, or call 519-661-4535 as early as possible in order for us to have time to make arrangements.

 The Voters' List